-- Controlled Functions: A function which exercises significant influence on the conduct of affairs
+- Controlled Functions (CF): A function which exercises significant influence on the conduct of

-of the financial services provider, relates to controlling or monitoring compliance and involves
+affairs of the financial services provider, relates to controlling or monitoring compliance and

-the provision of a financial service (i.e. advice to customers; control over customer property;
+involves the provision of a financial service (i.e. advice to customers; control over customer

-dealing in / with property on behalf of the financial service provider).
+property; dealing in / with property on behalf of the financial service provider).

-- Pre-approval Controlled Functions: For insurance companies this would specifically include the Board of Directors, Chief Executive Officer and other selected senior management positions.
+- Pre-Approval Controlled Functions (PCF): For insurance companies this would specifically include the Board of Directors, Chief Executive Officer and other selected senior management positions.
 In AMF, these senior management positions are as follows:

 - Head of Actuarial Function

 - o Chief Investment Officer

 - o Chief Risk Officer

 - Chief Financial Officer

+- o Chief Operating Officer

-- o Head of Internal Audit
+- Head of Internal Audit

-- o Head of Compliance
+- Head of Compliance

 The Company, as a CBI-regulated entity, maintains formal standards of fitness and probity of all relevant staff.
-In order to do so the Company must conduct due diligence on each individual performing a controlled or pre-approval controlled function to verify that the individual is:
+In order to do so the Company must conduct due diligence on each individual performing a CF or PCF to verify that the individual is: